Persona (1966 film): Style

 Persona has been called an experimental film.
 Singer acknowledged Marc Gervais's theory that its style is a postmodern rejection of "realistic narration", although he said this was of secondary importance to its commentary on cinema.
 The Independent journalist Christopher Hooton said that symmetry was used and the fourth wall sometimes broken, quoting essayist Steven Benedict on the use of "reflections, splitting the screen, and shadows".
 The fourth wall seems to break when Alma and Elisabet look into the camera and when Elisabet takes photographs in the direction of the camera.

 Bergman believed in the importance of the face, and Liv Ullmann said that she was cast because of hers.

 The BFI called Persona "stylistically radical", noting its use of close-ups.
 Senses of Cinema journalist Hamish Ford also noted its "radical aesthetics", citing a "genuinely avant-garde prologue".
 Critic Geoff Pevere called the prologue "one of the most audacious reset clicks in movie history".
 He summarized the blankness before a projector runs, leading to clips of classic animation, a comedic silent film, crucifixion, and a penis, concluding that it summarized cinema.
 The montage's imagery is "rapid-fire", with Bergman saying the penis is onscreen for one-sixth of a second and intended to be "subliminal".
-The sheep is from Luis Buñuel's 1929 Un Chien Andalou, and the personification of Death was used in Bergman's 1949 film Prison.
-(Note: While the same personification of Death appears in Persona and Prison, this lighthearted version in Prison is contrasted by Bergman's later depiction of Death personified in The Seventh Seal, where he is played by Bengt Ekerot.
-With personifications of "mortality" being common in Bergman's films, the original ending of Persona called for an elderly character with an ax to join Alma on the island.)
+Multiple writers have argued that Bergman's slaughtered sheep is meant to evoke the one in Luis Buñuel's Un Chien Andalou.
+The personification of Death was used in Bergman's 1949 film Prison.
+(Note: While the same personification of Death appears in Persona and Prison, the lighthearted version in Prison contrasts with the version in The Seventh Seal, played by Bengt Ekerot.
+With personifications of "mortality" common in Bergman's films, the original ending of Persona called for an elderly character with an ax to join Alma on the island.)
 Michaels linked the spider in the prologue with the "spider-god" in Bergman's 1961 Through a Glass Darkly.
 (Note: The spider-god in Through a Glass Darkly, which Michaels connected to the Persona prologue, is mentioned when the schizophrenic character Karin, played by Harriet Andersson, expects to meet God and instead has a vision of a monstrous spider.
 In Bergman's next film, Winter Light (1963), the spider-god is referenced again, where the character Tomas, played by Gunnar Björnstrand, relates his notion of a spider-god to suffering, as opposed to his previous ideas of a God of love that provides comfort.)
 Törnqvist said that the spider is visible under a microscope, indicating its use for study.
 When the boy reaches out to his mother, it is to shift photographs of Ullmann and Andersson.
 In addition to the prologue, the story is interrupted by a midpoint celluloid break.